grodansparadis/pyvscphelper/docs/old/helper_lib_api_communication.md

 ----

-## vscphlp_sendEvent
+## sendEvent

 **c/c++**
 `<code="c">`
-int vscphlp_sendEvent( long handle, const vscpEvent *pEvent ) `</code>`
+int sendEvent( long handle, const vscpEvent *pEvent ) `</code>`

 **Python**
 `<code="python">`
-int pyvscphlp_sendEvent( handle, event )
+int pysendEvent( handle, event )
 `</code>`

 Send a VSCP event.
 If the event is successfully sent or not it's the calling programs responsibility to deallocate the event.
 It's easy to forget to free the data part of an event created on the stack.

 Note that there is no need to calculate a crc for the data it is only used as placeholder for more insecure transfer mechanisms.
 Also **head**, **obid**, the UTC timeblock and **timestamp** can be set to zero in most cases.
 The timeblock and timestamp will be set by the server interface when the event is received.

-**pyvscphlp_sendEventEx** may a better alternative to use with Python as that version does not have dynamically allocated event data but one should be aware that it is more wasteful with memory.
+**pysendEventEx** may a better alternative to use with Python as that version does not have dynamically allocated event data but one should be aware that it is more wasteful with memory.

 #####  handle

-Handle for the communication channel obtained from a call to [vscphlp_newSession](./vscphlp_newsession.md).
+Handle for the communication channel obtained from a call to [newSession](./newsession.md).

 #####  pEvent